aspittel/learn-code-from-us/CONTRIBUTING.md

 # Contributing to learn-code-from-us

-:tada: First off, thanks for taking the time to contribute!
-The drone market is expanding quickly and we're excited to be working on a free software implementation for drone imagery processing. :tada:
+:tada: First off, thanks for taking the time to contribute! :tada:

 ## How can I contribute?